 Medical Data Carrier IM Inc., a provider of on-helmet medical and contact information systems, teamed up with the Canada Safety Council to ensure a wide distribution of these potentially life-saving tools.
 These plastic sleeves adhere to the side of helmets, containing important personal and medical information useful to paramedics in the event of a collision.
-This made for a natural fit with CSC's Gearing Up Motorcycle Training Program, as well as our Off-Road Training Courses.
+This made for a natural fit with CSC's Gearing Up Motorcycle Training Program.